jieyima/US_Census_Income_Classification/README.md

  * Income dataset is available at UCI machine learning website: http://archive.ics.uci.edu/ml/machine-learning-databases/adult/adult.data

+* Data dictionary is available at: https://archive.ics.uci.edu/ml/machine-learning-databases/adult/adult.names

 # **Data dictionary**
-* Data dictionary is available at: https://archive.ics.uci.edu/ml/machine-learning-databases/adult/adult.names

 Extraction was done by Barry Becker from the 1994 Census database.
 A set of reasonably clean records was extracted using the following conditions: ((AAGE>16) && (AGI>100) && (AFNLWGT>1)&& (HRSWK>0))

-Listing of attributes:
+##### *Listing of attributes*

 **Target**
 * Predclass: >50K, <=50K.
+ * Categorical, income Level is either higher or lower than $50K

 **Categorical Attributes**